Ben Bronz Academy in West Hartford, Connecticut, is a full-day school for bright children in grades 2-12 who struggle to learn.

 - Autistic Spectrum Disorders (mild/Asperger’s)

-We believe that every student deserves the chance to succeed.
-We enable bright children who have a learning disability to achieve academic success and strengthen their curiosity, perseverance, patience, self-reliance, motivation, and focus.
+We believe that every child deserves the chance to succeed.
+Our day school enables grade 2–12 students with learning disabilities to achieve academic success and strengthen their curiosity, perseverance, patience, self-reliance, motivation, and focus.

 What Makes Us Different